Pelvic inflammatory disease is usually transmitted during sexual intercourse with an infected partner.

 If used correctly, condoms can help prevent pelvic inflammatory disease.
 To be effective, condoms must be used correctly each time a person has sex.

 As soon as possible, antibiotics for gonorrhea and chlamydial infection are usually given by mouth or by injection into a muscle.
+Prompt treatment is needed to prevent serious complications.
 If needed, the antibiotics are changed after test results are available.

 Most women are treated at home with antibiotics taken by mouth.
 However, hospitalization is usually necessary in the following situations: